cityofasheville/bedrock2/README.md

 ## Deployment
 To deploy Bedrock, follow the instructions [here](./docs/deploy-notes.md).
 To install on Docker, see [here](./docs/docker-install.md).

+A full deployment includes a web front end which can be used to create and run Assets and ETL jobs.
+To create connection files for the ETL jobs see the file [Creating a New Connection](./docs/Creating a New Connection.md)

 ## A Deeper Dive

 Bedrock is a system that consists of multiple layers of functionality.